Find the courage, they'll lend a hand

-People love to muse about what they would grab if their house was on fire to kickstart conversations in self-reflection.
-But if your whole life was on fire and you didn't have the luxury of time.
-What would you do?
+People often muse about what they would grab if their house was on fire to kickstart discussions in self-reflection.
+But if your whole life was on fire and you didn’t have the luxury of time, what do you do?

-Many things going through the mind of a woman deciding to flee an abusive situation.
+Many things go through the mind of a woman deciding to flee an abusive situation.
 She’s going to make a run for it.
-Her abuser is gone, or maybe just asleep.
-It's her and the kid.
-After consideration for her physical safety and that of her children, what should she grab?
+Her abuser is gone, or asleep.
+It’s her and the kid.
+After consideration for their physical safety, what should she grab?
 A purse?
 A toutou?
 A blanket?
-Anything at all?
+Anything?

-Established in 2016, Shelter Movers is a national, volunteer-powered charitable organization that provides moving and storage services at no cost to survivors of abuse.
-A Montreal chapter was launched in fall of 2020 as the city and province was knee-deep in the pandemic.
+Shelter Movers is a national, volunteer-powered charitable organization providing no-cost moving and storage services to survivors.
+A Montreal chapter was launched in 2020.

-Isolation and economic hardship imposed by various governments’ pandemic measures have significantly increased instances of abuse and violence against women in Canada.
-In 2021, a woman or girl was killed every other day in Canada, most often by an intimate partner or family member.
-According to a University of Sherbrooke study, a stunning 22.5% of women in the Montreal region were victims of intimate partner violence.
+Isolation and economic hardship imposed by governments’ pandemic measures contributed to abuse and violence against women in Canada.
+In 2021, a woman or girl was killed every other day, mostly by an intimate partner or family member.
+A University of Sherbrooke study shows 22.5% of women in the Montreal region were victims of intimate partner violence.

-“We know from research that one of the barriers of leaving is the risk of financial impact,” says Shelter Movers’ Montreal chapter director Renata Fuchs Militzer, adding the logistics, the emotional impact, especially for kids, of leaving absolutely everything behind is painful.
-“Survivors will often talk about starting from scratch.
-It's one of those barriers, to replace everything because it's a financial burden.”
-Add to that the fact that abusers often control the finances and survivors are starting with nothing in their bank accounts and must buy everything, again.
+“We know from research that one of the barriers of leaving is the risk of financial impact,” says Shelter Movers’ Montreal chapter director Renata Fuchs Militzer, adding the emotional impact of leaving everything behind is painful, especially for kids.
+“Survivors often talk about starting from scratch.
+It’s one of those barriers, to replace everything because it’s a financial burden.”
+As abusers typically control finances, survivors struggle with nothing, having to buy everything again.

-Working with more than 50 community partners, including women shelters and other services that support their work, the volunteer-driven operation receives referrals and begins a with a risk assessment.
+With more than 50 community partners, including women’s shelters and other services, the volunteer-driven operation works via referrals.

-Research shows that survivors are most at risk of escalated violence or even homicide when they decide to leave, or when they go back to retrieve their belongings, and there are various risk levels: An urgent exit is high risk, leaving an abusive home for a safe location.
-A medium-high risk escorted move returns with clients to their home to retrieve their belongings.
-Then there's a low-risk resettlement moving clients and their belongings from storage to a new home.
+Research shows that survivors are most at risk of escalated violence or even homicide when they decide to leave or return for their belongings.
+Risk levels vary: Urgent high-risk exits are leaving an abusive home for a safe location.
+A medium-high risk escorted move returns with clients to retrieve belongings.
+A low-risk resettlement moves clients and belongings from storage to a new home.

 The need is soaring.
-“We're in a squeeze.
-There's so much demand and a wait list.
+“We’re in a squeeze.
+There’s so much demand and a wait list.
 We are fully booked until August.”
-The two months’ wait can be excruciating, and she fears that some clients will end up canceling.
-“We don't know what they will do.
-Will they go back?
-On their own?”
+The two months’ wait can be excruciating, and she fears some clients will cancel.
+“We don’t know what they will do.
+Will they go back?”

-The only way to shorten that would be with more volunteer resources.
-“It's not just moving, it's coordination.
-It takes about 40 to 50 hours of volunteer work per move.
-The model is developed.
-We just need the hands.”
-Indeed, from movers and packers to drivers and administrative support, all hands are needed on deck she says, in addition to donations to help defray operational costs of fuel, truck rentals, storage and security.
+Shortening the wait requires more volunteers, some 40 to 50 hours of volunteer work per move.
+From movers and packers to drivers and administrative support, all hands are welcome, as are donations to help defray costs of fuel, rentals, storage and security.

 To request a move: 1-855-203-6252 (ext.
 5) info.montreal@sheltermovers.com